jonathan-vella/microsoft-sovereign-cloud-brain-trek/docs/level-100/cloud-models-knowledge-check.md

 ## Retake Policy

 This is a Level 100 foundational assessment.
-You may retake this quiz as many times as needed to achieve mastery:
+You may retake this assessment as many times as needed to achieve mastery:

 - ✅ **No waiting period** - Retake immediately after review
 - ✅ **Unlimited attempts** - Practice until you achieve 80%+